jiachzou/jiachzou.github.io/_pages/about.md

 ---
 __Bio__

 I am a final year PhD student in [MS&E](https://msande.stanford.edu/) at Stanford, with PhD Minor in [Statistics](https://statistics.stanford.edu/).
 I am fortunate to be advised by [Markus Pelger](https://mpelger.people.stanford.edu/) on econometrics, to work with [Itai Ashlagi](https://web.stanford.edu/~iashlagi/) on mechanism design, and to have [Kay Giesecke](https://giesecke.people.stanford.edu/) and [Peter W. Glynn](https://web.stanford.edu/~glynn/) as committee members.
-I am the student organizer of the
+I am in [Advanced Financial Technologies Lab](https://fintech.stanford.edu/) and the organizer of its [Doctoral Seminar](https://fintech.stanford.edu/events/doctoral-seminars). <br>

 ** I am on the 2023-2024 academic job market.**

 __Why research?__